MicrosoftDocs/architecture-center/docs/startups/index.md

 # Architecture for Startups

-A startup is a unique business – its purpose is to take an unproven product and test it in market.
-To test your product idea, you take it and actively iterate on it until you reach a point of product/market fit.
-Once you achieve that fit, you then scale that product and the business to take full advantage of the market opportunity.
+Building a startup is a unique challenge.
+The core task is to take an innovation and find a place in the market for it as a product or service.
+This process requires testing multiple assumptions that are built into the innovation.
+A successful startup must iterate through these assumptions, and grow and scale as their product gains product/market fit.
+After finding this fit, the startup must scale to meet the demands of the market.

-This staged approach means that as a developer, architect, or CTO (maybe even all three at once) you're responsible for distinct phases of development.
+The different stages in the life of a startup mean that as a developer, architect, or CTO (maybe even all three at once) you're responsible for distinct phases of development.
 These stages require fundamentally different approaches, and as such – different technology choices.
 Part of your role is to establish which phase your startup is in, and to choose the technologies and architectures that match.

 ## Stages of Innovation